 When the arctic winds are blowing the temperatures can drop off significantly in a matter of hours to anything between -22°F to -40°F ( -30C to -40C ).
 If you want to compare this province to a state then check out my recent article Off grid living in Pennsylvania ( Quaker state ).

 The most common crops grown in Alberta are canola, wheat, and barley.
 In addition to this, you can also grow several types of fruits and vegetables although you most likely will need to set up a greenhouse, especially in the northern parts of this province.
 Generally speaking the best lands for growing crops are in the southern parts of the province.
-During the past couple of years, the southern parts of Alberta are getting less and less rainfall every year, and since the past couple of years, the amount of crops harvested is declining every year with around 5-7%.
+During the past couple of years, the southern parts of Alberta are getting less and less rainfall every year, and since the past couple of years, the amount of crops harvested is declining every year by around 5-7%.
 If you want to take a look at a province with more or less the same climate but with a lower population density then check out my recent article Off grid living in British Columbia ( The Pacific Province ).

-Most of the province has plenty of fresh water although in some parts of the southern regions the yearly average rainfall is fairly low.
+Most of the province has plenty of fresh water although in some parts of the southern regions, the yearly average rainfall is fairly low.
 The average yearly rainfall is between 13″-19″ ( 350mm- 500m), generally speaking, the northern parts of the province have the most amount of yearly rainfall.
 The average yearly snowfall is around 70″ ( 1700mm ) and in some areas, it can get as high as 30ft ( 9m ) like in the Canadian Rockies.

 Alberta has a fairly diverse wildlife, you can find in this province wolves, coyotes, moose, grizzly bears, black bears, elk, bison, lynx, mountain goats, and big horned sheep.
 The most common types of fish in Alberta are burbot, bull trout, arctic grayling, cutthroat trout, walleye, and rainbow trout.
 You will need a license both for fishing and hunting https://mywildalberta.ca/buy-licences/buy-licences-online/default.aspx.

-- Solar power: Alberta gets the most amount of sunshine in the entire country so generating power with solar panels is fairly easy.
+• Solar power: Alberta gets the most amount of sunshine in the entire country so generating power with solar panels is fairly easy.
 Generally speaking the best areas for generating power with solar panels are in the southern parts of the province, in the northern parts the days are significantly shorter.
 Alberta has the Alberta Municipal Solar Program which is a rebate that pays around $0.90/kW, in the US most of these rebates pay only around $0.10/kW.

-- Wind power: If you want to set up a wind turbine then you can apply for the Renewable Electricity Program which will reduce the costs of the wind power system significantly.
+• Wind power: If you want to set up a wind turbine then you can apply for the Renewable Electricity Program which will reduce the costs of the wind power system significantly.

 Living off the grid in Alberta is legal, although not all regions are good for off grid living mostly due to the climate.
 Generally speaking the best areas for off grid living are in the southern parts of the province.
 The homeschooling laws are also fairly relaxed, although you will either need to register online that you are homeschooling your children or notify the local authorities.